SumoLogic/sumologic-documentation/docs/observability/kubernetes-solution/about-kubernetes-solution.md

 ---
 id: about-kubernetes-solution
+title: About the Sumo Logic Kubernetes Solution
+sidebar_label: Overview
 ---

-# About the Sumo Logic Kubernetes Solution

 The Sumo Logic Kubernetes Solution provides an end-to-end experience that takes you from configuring collection and installing apps, to monitoring, managing, and troubleshooting your Kubernetes environment.